aausrotas/JeffSmartWebPros/README.md

-# MichelleSlyFox
+# JeffSmartWebPros
-A collection of portfolio items for Michelle Faulds at SlyFox
+A collection of portfolio items for Jeff Christofferson at SmartWebPros.com